officialnosk/C-Programming-Resources/CONTRIBUTING.md

 ## Don't do this
 1. Don't add too much resources
-2. Don't search on the internet for resources and add tha
+2. Don't search on the internet for resources and add that just for the sake of making PR
-3. Don't just paste the resources link
+3. Don't just paste the resources link without adding description

 ## Do This
 1. Only Add the resources that you have followed